IntBio-UCD/parent_pops_common-gardens/scripts/WL2_SurvAnalysis__POPs_GLMER_Add_Climate_JM.md

 Having settled on suitable models for survival, this script explores adding climate data from the growing season to see if they add any explanatory power.

-Questions:
+Notes:

-1. Bed A_2 for temp or bed avg?
-Avg
+1. Used avg of all beds for temp

-2. Negative soil moisture values –\> 0 ?
-Yes
+2. Changed negative soil moisture values –\> 0

 # Survival Analysis